Tartsi/Fullstack-projekti/documentation/workhours.md

     - 15 hours: Working on Pricing and Reservation section; including animations, testing, scalability, bugfixing, a lot of designing.
 - 31.07.2025:
     - 3 hours: Started and finished User Review Section.
 Included are animation, scalability, testing and designing.
+    - 2 hours: Made some UI improvements as per customer request